oopsmonk/documentation/core/1.0/tutorials/python/generate-an-address.md

     Starting from the given index, the connected node checks its view of the Tangle for any input transactions (pending or confirmed) that withdraw from the address.

-    If an address with the given index has any input transactions associated with it on the Tangle, the index is incremented until the IOTA node finds an unspent one.
+    If an address with the given index has any input transactions associated with it in the Tangle, the index is incremented until the IOTA node finds an unspent one.

 6. Check if the address is in the IOTA node's list of spent addresses